cortexlabs/cortex/docs/clusters/gcp/install.md

 # GPU to attach to your instance (optional)
 # accelerator_type: nvidia-tesla-t4

+# enable the use of preemptible instances
+# preemptible: false

+# enable the use of on-demand backup instances when the capacity for preemptible instances runs out
+# on_demand_backup: false

 # the name of the network in which to create your cluster
 # network: default